 John Eysenbach of R.W.
 Holmes represented Crandell-Hicks Company, Inc. in the acquisition of 41 Lyman Street in Northborough (above).
 Many large industrial users are looking to areas along I-495 due to the inventory both for lease and for sale.

-For many would be owner-occupants, finding the right building means finding any property to buy that has space which can reasonably fit their business’ space requirements.
+For many would-be owner-occupants, finding the right building means finding any property to buy that has space that can reasonably fit their business’ space requirements.
 In many cases, this means that some of the property is presently occupied by another tenant.
 Often, the revenue generated from having a tenant pay market rent is what makes the idea of being an owner-occupant so appealing.
 The owner-user is now subject to a new challenge: becoming a landlord.

 Maintaining Commercial Property

 Property management is a second challenge where the landlord game tends to lose its luster for some potential commercial owner-occupants.
 It is tedious, expensive, and can be very frustrating if not handled properly and efficiently.
+Luckily, there are lots of fantastic colorado springs property management companies to choose from, so make sure you do your research before hiring one.
+You want your building to be in the best hands possible and looking its best inside and out! https://industrialdoorcompany.com/el-dorado-hills/ are available to install and/or commercial doors and/or storefronts in the El Dorado area of California.
 Mismanaged buildings stick out like a sore thumb and if you have purchased a building with a tenant attached, they may choose not to renew because of mismanagement.
 Many large corporations have the advantage of having in-house facilities management personnel, but for the mid-market and small business entities that own their real estate, outsourcing the responsibilities to a third party is sometimes the best option.